hdfiresky/Dramaverse/backend.md

     },
     ```

-6.  **Copy Drama Data**: Copy the `dramas.json` file from `/public/data/dramas.json` into your new `/backend` directory.
+8.  **Copy Drama Data**: Copy the `dramas.json` file from `/public/data/dramas.json` into your new `/backend` directory.
 The seed script will use this file.

 ## 3. Project Structure

-After setup, your `backend` directory will have a very simple structure:
+After setup, your `backend` directory will have this structure:

 ```
 /backend
-├── server.js       # The single, self-contained server file
-├── dramas.json     # Copied from the frontend
+├── .env              # Your secret keys and config (DO NOT COMMIT) ├── .gitignore        # Tells Git which files to ignore ├── server.js         # The single, self-contained server file ├── dramas.json       # Copied from the frontend for seeding └── package.json
-└── package.json
 ```